I looked from the care worker to Laura. I waited for this confession.

-I looked at Bella.
-None of what she said mattered, anymore.
-Husband and I both knew Bella’s situation to be more serious than before.
-‘That’s all in the past, just get yourself better, and we can start afresh,’ I said.
-I wanted her to believe.
+I looked at Laura.
+None of what she said mattered.
+Husband and I both knew Laura’s situation to be serious.
+‘That’s all in the past.
+Just get yourself better and we can start afresh,’ I said.

-The meeting was over; the care worker’s job was done.
-Bella took us to the dining room.
+The meeting was over.
+The care worker’s job was done.
+Laura took us to the dining room.
 Explained all meals were cooked for them.
-A young lad sad ‘hi,’ to Bella.
+A young lad said, ‘Hi.’
 He sat with his mum and dad.
 We were not the only ones.
 Not the only parents suffering.

-Christmas morning we woke, with no joy in our hearts.
+Husband and I awoke to Christmas morning.
+We had no joy in our hearts.
 We cancelled our planned visits.
 Husband could not stop crying.

 Our problem daughter was sick.
 Her alcohol abuse more powerful than her.